judepayne/dictim.server/README.md

 - PORT contains the port that the microservice runs on.

+- THEME the color scheme of the diagram.
+See the [options](https://d2lang.com/tour/themes/).

 - LAYOUT_ENGINE this is the layout engine used by d2.
 This is defaulted to `dagre`. `elk` is another free option, but for most use cases I find that Terrastruct's proprietary `tala` engine works best.
 The set up of tala is slightly more involved since in order to produce diagrams without a watermark, tala requires a licensed api token that you can obtain from Terrastruct.

 In the container based build option, tala is installed into the container by default.
 For a serious container based production setup, we would recommend using Docker secrets or similar to mange the tala api token.

 For a quick and very insecure solution (e.g. for testing), put your tala api token into the docker/tala.env file before building the container.

+Currently, the theme and layout engine are configure per instance of the dictim.server microservice rather than per call to the microservice.
+This is a choice to help foster a standardized look and feel across a team.
+If you wish to use more than layout, or theme, build multiple instances of the microservice.

 ### Standalone webserver jar